 - maintains a comprehensive section of the pupil intranet (Firefly) for career information resources.
-This facility is available to all pupils and is continuously being expanded and enhanced, including publications, sign posting to the latest and best web sites, and creating bespoke resources for Abingdon pupils. - maintains information on each pupil's 5th Year career profiling programme findings as well as guidance given and conclusions reached, available upon requst to teachers/tutors who are advising them on GCSE, A-Level, and HE courses. - helps teachers link learning in lessons to knowledge/skills needed for certain careers ('curricular career connections'); keeps teachers up-to-date on the latest developments in post-16 and post-18 options and Gap Years; and suggests and helps to coordinate career-related trips led by teachers for pupils. - attends all parent evenings for 4th Year to U6 (and is also available for consultation at other times). - signposts pupils of the appropriate age to opportunities within and outside School to gain experiences and qualifications and develop skills that help make them more attractive to universities and employers in the future. - coordinates termly visits by British Armed Forces Career Advisers (Army, Navy/Marines and RAF) to meet with 4th Year to U6 pupils interested in a career in the military. - upon, request, helps to put pupils in touch with relevant leavers (Old Abingdonians) to ask questions about specific careers and educational routes into careers.
+This facility is available to all pupils and is continuously being expanded and enhanced, including publications, sign posting to the latest and best web sites, and creating bespoke resources for Abingdon pupils. - maintains information on each pupil's 5th Year career profiling programme findings as well as guidance given and conclusions reached, available upon request to teachers/tutors who are advising them on GCSE, A-Level, and HE courses. - helps teachers link learning in lessons to knowledge/skills needed for certain careers ('curricular career connections'); keeps teachers up-to-date on the latest developments in post-16 and post-18 options and Gap Years; and suggests and helps to coordinate career-related trips led by teachers for pupils. - attends all parent evenings for 4th Year to U6 (and is also available for consultation at other times). - signposts pupils of the appropriate age to opportunities within and outside School to gain experiences and qualifications and develop skills that help make them more attractive to universities and employers in the future. - upon, request, helps to put pupils in touch with relevant leavers (Old Abingdonians) to ask questions about specific careers and educational routes into careers.